sanicki/dj-friend/README.md

 The main screen shows:

 - **Now Playing: Track by Artist** — tapping opens the active media player app
 - **Suggestion buttons** — each shows the track name, artist, and a ✔ (in your local library) or ✗ (web only) symbol.
 Local matches are **bold**.
 Tapping a local match copies it to clipboard.
-Tapping a web match resolves a real Spotify URL via iTunes + Odesli, then either opens SpotiFLAC (default) or Spotify depending on your setting.
+Tapping a web match resolves a real Spotify URL via iTunes + Odesli, then either opens SpotiFLAC (default, with fallback to Spotify if SpotiFLAC is not installed) or Spotify depending on your setting.
 - **Back / More** — paginate through all available candidates when "Songs per page" is set to 5 or 10.

 ---